wix-incubator/react-native-crash-course/docs/App.Remx.md

 ## Quick Recap

-In this step, you've:
+So here is what we did so far:

-* Created a Remx store and connected it to your `PostList` screen
+* Created a Remx store and connected it to our `PostList` screen
 * Created a fake server in 30 sec.
 * Learned how to work with Remx and async actions.
 * Started to implement our app features.
 Each feature started with creating the setter in the store > implementing the action > using it in the component.

 ## Feel like you're up for a challenge?
 Try implementing the following feature: from the `PostView` screen add an **Edit button** which will open a modal, in which you will be able to edit posts.
 Think about the following questions before you start:
 1. Should the `EditPost` screen be a pushed screen or a modal?
 2. When you update the post, would the `PostList` screen be re-rendered and updated?
 Why?
 3. Would the `ViewPost` screen be re-rendered and updated?
 Why?
 What do we need to do to make it work?